addy4/the-social-lite/README.md

   - Low latency
   - In memory
 - WebSocket server to which the user can connect.
-- Add basic Authentication to websocket server.
+- Add basic Authentication to websocket server, this lets us know which username has come online.
 - Notification to websocket clients for new connections.

 ## Features